zaid-g/SaltPass/README.md

 ?RZ|7n;U!gX2C1J}
 Preferably, do not copy the password to clipboard
 ```
-The length of the generated passwords is 16 characters by defualt
+The length of the generated passwords is 16 characters by default

 ## Method
 The program appends the master password and salt, passes them through a sha512 hash function (from openssl), and reformats the sha output to an appropriately formatted unique password displayed to the screen by rescaling the byte values to ascii range [33,126], which are the typable keyboard characters.